 For more than 100 years, RoSPA has been working to change attitudes and practice on accident prevention.
 From the compulsory wearing of seatbelts and the campaign to stop drink driving, to the Cycling Proficiency Test and the more recent ban on handheld mobile phones behind the wheel, RoSPA has been instrumental in shaping our society for the better, helping to prevent millions of deaths and serious injuries along the way.
 It became active in Managing Occupational Road Risk (MORR) in 1996 and offers a range of free resources, as well as training and consultancy options.

-Rail Safety Standards Board
+Rail Safety and Standards Board

 Through research, standards, analysis and insight, RSSB supports our members and stakeholders in driving improvements in health and wellbeing and delivering a safer, more efficient and sustainable rail system.
 This includes any activities that involve our members’ employees driving for work.